 I believe one vehicle to success is hearing what successful people and leaders have to say.
 They do not have to be famous.
-As I have mentioned, once you become a “leader of yourself,” you have the ability to lead others.
+I’ve been known to say that once you become a “leader of yourself,” you have the ability to lead others.
 The following quote is not from a famous woman.
-She is a long time colleague of mine and a leader in the hospitality industry, owning and operating her own restaurant.
+She is a long-time colleague of mine and a leader in the hospitality industry, owning and operating her own restaurant.

 “When it’s important, you want to block out the time.”

 Read Honey’s story on the complexities of female friendships and why they’re worth it.

 Years ago, these words first rang true to me (and still do).
 Ms. Sullivan explained why, with her enormously busy schedule as the owner of a popular restaurant on New Year’s Eve, she blocked out time to take me to lunch.
 It was at a time when I was in need and I was very touched and grateful.
 Though we had worked together in our industry for over 25 years, I don’t think we ever had a personal or meaningful conversation until that afternoon.

 As a result of this experience and her quote, I have embarked upon a mission to make people more aware of the value of quality time.
 Generally, it is only possible when you block out the time, because engaged people, like us, are busy!
 If a friend hasn’t reached out lately, leaving you feeling slighted, don’t take it personally, it’s always best to take the high road and make the first move!